ComPtr: Towards Diverse Bi-source Dense Prediction Tasks via A Simple yet General Complementary Transformer: Related Work

 \subsubsection{Task-specific Methods}

 Task-specific methods dominate different tasks, and they use the characteristics and prior information of the task itself as a guide for model design.
 In \textit{\textbf{remote sensing change detection}} (RSCD) that aims to explore the dissimilarity of the specific content of bi-temporal images, the exploration of task-inspired difference information has been the main concern of related works.
 The pioneering work~\cite{changedetection-FCNN} proposes a fully convolutional siamese neural network to perform change detection and this classical architecture is inherited by many follow-up methods.
 And, single-temporal image segmentation~\cite{changedetection-FC-EF-Res,changedetection-DTCDSCN} and edge detection~\cite{changedetection-EGRCNN}, which are closely related to RSCD, are introduced as auxiliaries to construct multi-task learning.
-To enhance the mining process of difference information, recent works~\cite{changedetection-IFN,changedetection-BIT,changedetection-ICIF-Net,changedetection-DMINet} begin to incorporate the transformer structure and attention mechanism to model contexts within spatial and temporal domains.
+To enhance the mining process of difference information, recent works~\cite{changedetection-IFN,changedetection-BIT,changedetection-ICIF-Net,changedetection-ChangeFormer,changedetection-BTNIFormer,changedetection-TTP,changedetection-DMINet} begin to incorporate the transformer structure and attention mechanism to model contexts within spatial and temporal domains.
 In \textit{\textbf{RGB-T crowd counting}}, the thermal modality plays an important role in poor illumination conditions and is further highlighted because of its sensitivity to the human body.
-Existing two-stream methods~\cite{rgbtcc-CMCRL,rgbtcc-DEFNet} and three-stream~\cite{rgbtcc-TAFNet-RGBTCC} aggregate complementary information by designing complex cross-modal interaction structures.
+Existing two-stream methods~\cite{rgbtcc-CMCRL-RGBTCC,rgbtcc-DEFNet} and three-stream~\cite{rgbtcc-TAFNet} aggregate complementary information by designing complex cross-modal interaction structures.
 Recent work \cite{rgbtcc-MAT} introduces the mutual attention transformer to leverage the cross-modal information.
 In \textit{\textbf{RGB-D/T salient object detection}}, the two-stream architecture is the mainstream. \cite{HDFNet} uses the dynamic convolution module with depth information to guide feature decoding and achieves more flexible and efficient multi-scale cross-modal feature processing. \cite{ECFFNet-RGBTSOD} designs an effective cross-modal fusion and enables the salient boundary via the bilateral fusion strategy.
-Recently, by introducing the transformer-based dense interaction component, \cite{TriTransNet-RGBDSOD,rgbdsod-VST,rgbdtsod-SwinNet,caver-tip} achieve superior results.
-In \textit{\textbf{RGB-D semantic segmentation}}, the geometric prior of depth information is fully depicted and utilized. \cite{rgbdss-3DN-Conv,rgbdss-SGNet} use the depth modality to help the convolution layer adjust the receptive field and adapt to geometric transformations. \cite{rgbdss-ShapeConv} designs a depth-specific convolution layer and pays more attention to shape information by re-weighting the shape component and the base component of the depth feature.
-And \cite{rgbdss-DCANet} proposes a pixel differential convolution attention module to capture long-range dependency for RGB data and local geometric consistency for depth data. \cite{rgbdss-3DGNN} builds a k-nearest neighbor graph based on position and depth information.
+Recently, by introducing the transformer-based dense interaction component, \cite{TriTransNet-RGBDSOD,rgbdsod-VST,rgbdtsod-SwinNet,caver-tip,rgbdtsod-HRTransNet} achieve superior results.
+In \textit{\textbf{RGB-D semantic segmentation}}, the geometric prior of depth information is fully depicted and utilized. \cite{mmseg-3DGNN} builds a k-nearest neighbor graph based on position and depth information. \cite{mmseg-SGNet} {uses} the depth modality to help the convolution layer adjust the receptive field and adapt to geometric transformations. \cite{mmseg-ShapeConv} designs a depth-specific convolution layer and pays more attention to shape information by re-weighting the shape component and the base component of the depth feature.
+Besides, in~\cite{mmseg-SA-Gate,mmseg-PGDENet,mmseg-Asymformer}, the gating/attention mechanism is introduced to selectively aggregate the informative features.
 All the above-mentioned schemes, without exception, focus on task-specific information mining.
 They make full use of task-prior knowledge to obtain more inductive bias.